 Post-rabies exposure treatment with injection of human rabies immunoglobulin (pooled human rabies antibody), called HRIG, and a 4-dose series of rabies vaccine is nearly 100% successful in preventing rabies infection.

-If medical experts determine there has been a credible rabies exposure, treatment to prevent the infection from developing (post-exposure prophylaxis, PEP) should be started even before knowing for sure if the person has been truly exposed to the rabies virus.
+If medical experts determine there has been a credible rabies exposure, treatment to prevent the infection from developing (post-exposure prophylaxis, PEP) should be started even before knowing for sure if the person has been truly exposed to the rabies virus (that is, if the contact animal, if available, has been shown positive for the virus).

 PEP involves thoroughly cleaning the wound, giving an antibody injection around the wound (rabies immune globulin), and starting a 4-dose series of rabies vaccine injections.
-The injections are usually given over two-weeks.
+The injections are usually completed over two-weeks.

-If possible, the animal that bit the person should be observed to see if it remains healthy (in which case, PEP may be withheld until the animal is cleared or ill).
-For dogs, cats, and ferrets this is 10 days.
+If possible, the animal that contacted the person should be observed to see if it remains healthy (in which case, PEP may be withheld until the animal is cleared or becomes ill).
+For dogs, cats, and ferrets this is 10 days, if the animal appeared healthy and behaved appropriately at the time of contact.
 For other animals, the proper necessary observation period is unknown.
-If the animal has been killed, it can be sent to a state laboratory and examined to see if it had rabies (ask medical professionals or public health officials the safe, proper way to handle such an animal specimen).
+If the animal has been killed, it can be sent to a state laboratory and examined to see if it had rabies (ask medical professionals or public health officials the safe, proper way to handle such an animal specimen); but, the tissues cannot be decomposed.

-If a person is bitten by a domestic animal (dog, cat, or ferret) that appears healthy and can be observed to see if it remains healthy, often no further treatment is necessary other than care of the wounds caused by the animal.
-Rabies is almost always a fatal illness once illness develops, although a few people with rabies have survived after experimental treatments.
-This is why medical professionals uniformly recommend PEP treatment for people who have been bitten by animals that are possibly infected.
+If a person is bitten by a domestic animal (dog, cat, or ferret) that appears healthy and can be observed to see if it remains healthy, often no further treatment is necessary other than care of the wounds caused by the animal and possibly proactive antibiotics to head-off wound bacterial infection.
+Rabies is almost always fatal once illness develops, although a few people with rabies have survived after experimental treatments.
+This is why medical professionals uniformly recommend PEP treatment for people who have been bitten, scratched, or salivated on by animals that are known to carry rabies virus.

 HOME CARE INSTRUCTIONS